sgupta229/Monopoly/DESIGN_PLAN.md

     will be able to find the Space on the board and then call this space’s Space.doAction() method.
     Overall, the Game class essentially oversees the actions and progression of the game, keeping track of who’s turn it is as well.
-    * We believe that Game will live in our Controller package and manage the connection between the front end and back end, as well as the connection between various back end classes with one another.
+    * We believe that Game will live in our monopoly_team04.Model.Controller package and manage the connection between the front end and back end, as well as the connection between various back end classes with one another.
     * Finally, Game call the SetUp class which will initialize all starting values and setup the overall game.